- What is ISO 9001:2015?

 Do you offer a distributor program or any further discounts?

 No, we do not.
 We offer the lowest wholesale prices to our customers.
 We do not have any hidden discounting programs or referral systems.
-By ordering online, customers can take advantage of a 3% online discount.
-Orders over $500 receive an additional 2% VIP discount.
+By ordering online, customers can take advantage of a 5% discount on orders over $500 (pre-tax).
 Special pricing is available for large bulk orders and term contracts.
 Customers will get the best prices we can offer every time – no exceptions!

 Do you accept international orders?